The current economic environment is incoherent and unpredictable, and the gap between available labor and expected growth grows wider every day.

+The eCommerce market in the United States is set to reach over $1.1 trillion in 2023.
+By 2026, the global eCommerce market is predicted to exceed an astounding $8.1 trillion.
 With skyrocketing demand and a persistent labor shortage, warehousing operations must lean on automation solutions and technology to keep up.
-Technologies such as AI, drones, robotics, the Internet of Things (IoT), and Augmented Reality (AR) can guide you down a competitive path into the future.
+Cutting-edge technologies such as AI, drones, robotics, the Internet of Things (IoT), and Augmented Reality (AR) can guide you on a competitive path into the coming years.

-According to the latest reporting from LogisticsIQ, the warehousing automation market could surpass $30 million by 2026, growing at a CAGR of 14%.
-The numbers and trends all point in the same direction: warehouse automation solutions are the future.
+Currently, at $22.15 billion (2023), the warehouse automation market is projected to expand at a CAGR of 16.20% to $46.93 billion by 2028.
+The numbers and trends all seem to point in the same direction: warehouse automation solutions are the future.

 Warehouse Automation Trends

 Persistent labor shortages have accelerated the adoption of many warehouse automation solutions.
-To keep up with a booming e-commerce market, warehouses and distribution centers must leverage modern technology to meet customer demand.
+To keep up with a booming eCommerce market, warehouses and distribution centers should consider leveraging modern technology to meet customer demand.
 However, a perceived financial barrier to adopting such technologies has kept many operators from investing.

 While these technologies can be a significant financial investment, the long-term ROI is far greater than working solely with human labor.
 Once you shift your thinking from short-term ROI to long-term improvement, the benefits become obvious.